jasondgo/VEXcodePrereq/README.md

 Some aspects of C++ will be skipped as I do not think they are relevant to get started in VEXcode text.
 This crash course will make use of public/free videos with a variety of corresponding assignments.

+Above are a couple of PDF files named Section1ProblemSet, Section2ProblemSet, and Section3ProblemSet.
+As the name of each of these files implies, each PDF holds a bunch of short programming problems that involve topics relating to the specified section.
+For example, Section1ProblemSet will have short problems relating to topics in Section 1, which include variables, input and output, and arithmetic.
+You will also see a set of folders named Section1Solutions, Section2Solutions, and Section3Solutions.
+These folders hold the answer code for each individual problem.
+The solution included for each problem is just one of many solutions, meaning it is possible for your program to look different from the solution and still work properly.
+In the course below, I will specify which short problems you have to complete for each section.
+Problems not listed down below that are in a problem set PDF are there for extra practice.
+There will be video walkthroughs for some of these listed problems in case you have no clue where to get started.

 Click [HERE]() to get started installing the C++ extension to VScode.

 Click [HERE](https://www.youtube.com/watch?v=ckbfOdMhZls&list=PLzMcBGfZo4-lmGC8VW0iu6qfMHjy7gLQ3&index=2) to get a basic understanding of the programming stucture in C++.